 To move, you simply roll two dice.
 You can move one piece twice, using both rolls on a single game piece, or you can move two separate pieces.
 So, if you roll a 5-2, you could either move one piece seven places, or you could move one piece five places and another two places.

 You’re allowed, and encouraged, to stack your own pieces on top of one another.
-The idea is to make sure your pieces are covered as often as possible.
+The idea is to cover your pieces as often as possible.
 This is because, when you have two or more pieces on a pip, your opponent can’t land there.

-However, if you leave one piece exposed – known as a ‘blot’ – your opponent can land on that space and your piece is removed from the board.
+However, if you leave one piece exposed – known as a ‘blot’ – your opponent can land on that space and remove your piece from the board.
 That piece will then have to start from the beginning again, moving through all four quadrants.

 When you get your pieces to your home quadrant, you can begin removing them from the board.
 This process is called ‘bearing off’.
-Depending on the version and rules you’re using, you may have to land an exact number to remove a piece from the board.
-Or, a large number may do.
+In traditional backgammon games, you have to land an exact number to do this.
+In some variations rolling any large number may do.
+For this explanation we will imagine we are playing a traditional game where you need to roll an exact number.

-By default, each game of backgammon is worth one point.
+By default, winning a game of backgammon is worth one point.
 But there are ways to earn extra points, too:

 Thanks to top backgammon online casinos, multiple versions of backgammon have grown in popularity.
 Here, we’ll walk you through five of the most popular versions of online backgammon: